Crankums/clock_backend/devlog.md

             -not going to bother with employee management system (job_id tables or generated numbers); these will be random values.
 ~-add "t.datetime: todays_date" to Punch model~
 ~-attempt to implement GraphQL~
-    -create punch and timecard objects
+    ~-create punch and timecard objects~
--play around with graphiql
+    -determine what other query types should be made ~-play around with graphiql~
 -admin layer? authorization to edit?